-- Read through this calendar - Learn about the county's emergency plans and notification systems - Create a family evacuation plan - Assemble an emergency supply kit to prepare your family for whatever emergency or disaster we may face.
+- Read read and retain this calendar. - Learn about the County's emergency plans and notification systems - Create a family evacuation plan - Assemble an emergency supply kit to prepare your family for whatever emergency or disaster we may face.

-For more information about emergency planning visit ReadySLO.org
+For more information about emergency planning, visit ReadySLO.org